-’black-ish' Addressed Race & Mass Incarceration In Such A Powerful Way
+The Internet Is Applauding 'black-ish' For How It Addressed Race & Mass Incarceration

 The latest addition to the black-ish extended family is Dre's godbrother, Omar, who is being released from prison in the Nov.
 14 episode.
 In addition to introducing us to Omar (who remains offscreen, perhaps to be stunt-cast for another day), this black-ish episode explores mass incarceration, and how it's not just Omar who's left struggling after imprisonment, but everyone who knows and loves him.